-Rep. Kendall Culp, R-Rensselaer, introduces his lost farmland inventory bill to the House Agriculture and Rural Development Committee on Monday, Jan.
+Rep. Kendell Culp, R-Rensselaer, introduces his lost farmland inventory bill to the House Agriculture and Rural Development Committee on Monday, Jan.
 30, 2023.
 (Leslie Bonilla Muñiz/Indiana Capital Chronicle)

 Lawmakers on Monday unanimously advanced a proposal tasking the Indiana State Department of Agriculture with creation of an inventory of farmland lost in the last decade — whether to industry, housing, renewable energy or otherwise.

-Bill author Rep. Kendall Culp, R-Rensselaer, said the detailed data would serve as a foundation for future efforts to preserve farmland, even floating an incentive program for those wishing to sell.
+Bill author Rep. Kendell Culp, R-Rensselaer, said the detailed data would serve as a foundation for future efforts to preserve farmland, even floating an incentive program for those wishing to sell.

 “The goal here in Indiana should [be to] keep farmers on the farm producing food,” Culp told the Indiana Capital Chronicle.